datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

 Hander Default Configuration Settings
 -------------------------------------

-All handlers can define default config file settings via the 'defaults' meta option.
-These will be merged into the app.config under the '<handler_label>' section.
+All handlers can define default config file settings via the 'config_defaults' meta option.
+These will be merged into the app.config under the '<handler_interface>.<handler_label>' section.
 These settings are overridden in the following order.

- * The defaults dictionary passed to CementApp()
+ * The config_defaults dictionary passed to CementApp()
- * Via any application config files with a [<handler_type>] block
+ * Via any application config files with a [<handler_interface>.<handler_type>] block

-The following shows how to override defaults by passing them with the defaults dictionary to AppCement():
+The following shows how to override defaults by passing them with the defaults dictionary to CementApp():

-The f is to pass the overrides via the defaults dictionary passed to the CementApp().
+The first way is to pass the overrides via the config_defaults dictionary passed to the CementApp().

 .. code-block:: python

     from cement2.core import foundation, backend

     defaults = backend.defaults()
-    defaults['log'] = dict(
+    defaults['myinterface.myhandler'] = dict(foo='bar')
-        file='/path/to/my.log',
-        to_console=False,
-        )

-    app = foundation.CementApp('myapp', defaults=defaults)
+    app = foundation.CementApp('myapp', config_defaults=defaults)

-Cement will use all defaults set via LoggingLogHandler.Meta.defaults (for this example), and then override just what is passed via defaults['log'].
+Cement will use all defaults set via MyHandler.Meta.config_defaults (for this example), and then override just what is passed via config_defaults['myinterface.myhandler'].
 You should use this approach only to modify the global defaults for your application.
-The second way is to then set configuration file defaults under the [<handler_type>] section.
+The second way is to then set configuration file defaults under the [myinterface.myhandler] section.
 For example:

 *my.config*

 .. code-block:: text

-    [log]
-    file = /path/to/my.log
+    [myinterface.myhandler]
-    to_console = False
+    foo = bar

+In the real world this my look like '[controller.tasks]', or '[database.mysql]' depending on what the interface label, and handler label's are.